hangarhosting/payu4whmcs/README.md

 4) activate the module in the WHMCS interface > Setup > Payment Gateways Fill the information as needed:

-- [Show on order form]:        tick checkbox if you want the payment method to appear on order forms;
+[Show on order form]:        tick checkbox if you want the payment method to appear on order forms;
-- [Display name]:              choose a suitable name for the gateway (e.q.
+[Display name]:              choose a suitable name for the gateway (e.q.
 Credit Card)
-- [Secret Key]:                the one received from PayU
+[Secret Key]:                the one received from PayU
-- [Merchant Name]:             your merchant ID, as received from PayU;
+[Merchant Name]:             your merchant ID, as received from PayU;
-- [Test Mode]:                 tick checkbox when testing the gateway
-- [Convert To For Processing]  must be set to RON
+[Test Mode]:                 tick checkbox when testing the gateway [Convert To For Processing]  must be set to RON

 5) delete /whmcs-epayment_XXXXX from the temp folder

-6) access your PayU control panel and at "Account Management" choose "Account Settings" Verify that "Notifications" section has "Email Text & IPN" radio button checked and at "Send notifications for" check only "Authorized orders" Save settings
+6) access your PayU control panel and at "Account Management" choose "Account Settings" Verify that "Notifications" section has "Email Text & IPN" radio button checked and at "Send notifications for" check only "Authorized orders".
+Save settings

 7) Also, click on second tab "IPN Settings".
 Enter the address for the callback function https://[whmcs_address]/modules/gateways/callback/epayment.php Do not forget to replace [whmcs_address] with the actual internet address of your WHMCS instance Save settings

 8) Logoff from your PayU Control Panel